matplotlib/matplotlib/doc/devel/contributing.rst

   possible, the deprecation must never make a given piece of code do something different than it was before; at least an exception should be raised.
-- If possible, usage of an deprecated API should emit a `MatplotlibDeprecationWarning`.
+- If possible, usage of an deprecated API should emit a `.MatplotlibDeprecationWarning`.
 There are a number of helper tools for this:

   - Use `.cbook.warn_deprecated()` for general deprecation warnings.
   - Use the decorator ``@cbook.deprecated`` to deprecate classes, functions,